TheAgilityCollective/DNA/_docs/our-business.md

 Different "species" of consultant personalities
 -------------------------------

-We sometimes use a funny animal metaphor to talk about different types of engagements.
+We love this metaphor that the folk at Crisp that uses a funny animal metaphor to talk about different types of engagements.
 Most of us fall into one of these categories (although it can change over time).

 Seal consultants
 ----------------